-VCA Annual Training Institute will NOT be held at a LIVE VENUE in October 2020 We are finalizing plans for a VIRTUAL Business Meeting as required by our Constitution and Bylaws
+VCA Annual Training Institute will NOT be held at a LIVE VENUE in October 2020 The Virtual Business Meeting will be November 18, 2020 at 10:00 as required by our Constitution and Bylaws

 Congratulations to the Newlyweds!
 On August 28, 2020, VCA President Michael Eaves was wed to Jarrell Singleton-Eaves.
 The Bride is a Captain in the United States Army Military Police.
 We wish the Newly Weds all the best.